NYC Parenting Groups: Meet Local Moms and Dads Online and IRL

-Finding the right parenting group can give you an instant social network to share the trials and tribulations of parenthood, especially if you’re new to the game and especially if you live in a busy, overwhelming urban area like New York City!
-Many parent groups host events and social gatherings, while some offer valuable seminars and discussions and even classifieds where you can swap and sell baby gear, while others are just a place to connect with like-minded people.
+Parenting takes a village.
+Finding the right parent group can give you an instant support network to share the highs and lows of parenthood, especially if you’re new to the game and especially if you live in a busy, overwhelming urban area like New York City!
+Many parent groups host events and social gatherings, while some offer valuable seminars and discussions.
+Other groups serve as classifieds where you can swap and sell baby gear, and many offer a place to simply connect with like-minded people.

-We've pulled together a sampling of some of the city’s best neighborhood and citywide groups for moms and dads of every stripe.
-Frankly, there are so many great ones, we had a hard time whittling down the list.
+We've pulled together a sampling of some of the city’s best neighborhood and citywide groups for moms and dads.
+Fortunately, there are so many great ones that we had a hard time whittling down the list.
 Most are free or include low annual dues.
 Read on for more details, and be sure to check out our NYC Baby Guide for more ideas for exploring and enjoying NYC from pregnancy to preschool.

 Remember, this list is a sampling of some of the largest groups, but certainly not definitive.
-If you don’t see your neighborhood on our list, search Facebook for your neighborhood, as well as the Yahoo Groups directory for your area (or interest), plus “parents."
-Also visit Meetup’s Parents & Family page or search Facebook groups.
-And remember, in NYC there's a specialty group for just about every family like a group for stepparents and another dedicated to holistic-minded families.
+If you don’t see your neighborhood on our list, search Facebook for your neighborhood, as well as the Yahoo Groups directory for your area (or interest), plus "parents."
+Also visit Meetup’s Parents & Family page.
+And remember, in NYC there's a specialty group for just about every family, including a group for NYC vegetarian and vegan families and French-speaking families!

 First-Time Upper West Side Moms

-Not just for first-time moms, this Upper West Side group welcomes dads too and includes more than 5,000 members and an email listserv where members exchange advice, ideas and post events.
-Annual membership is $10 and events, such as music classes, kiddie photo shoots, museum trips and more, are typically free or very low-cost.
+Not just for first-time moms, this Upper West Side group welcomes dads too and includes more than 5,000 members and an email listserv where members exchange advice and post events.
+Annual membership is $10 and events, such as music classes, kiddie photo shoots, and museum trips, are typically free or low-cost.

 Connect with other mamas at the variety gatherings the Hudson River Mamas organizes.
 Photo courtesy of HRP Mamas